Clinic Overview

 Indirect OT Input

-Indirect OT input is essential to supports clinic sessions.
+Indirect OT input is essential to support clinic sessions.
 The required amount varies based on e.g. client complexity, involvement of other professionals, and risk management needs.
 Tonya sets targets from the start, linking her session records to these.
 Targets are reviewed periodically based on session frequency.
 Time is also needed for developing OT programs and activity recommendations.

 Funded Clients

 Your child / young person may have an Education and Health Care Plan (EHC Plan), or another funding package which has been agreed to be used for them to attend the OT Clinic.
 A funded OT Works intervention package can be tailored to the Sensory and Physical Section F of an EHC Plan.
-For adoption Support Fund (ASF), a similar package request is needed.
+For Adoption Support Fund (ASF), a similar package request is needed.
 Requests for funded clients can come from the local authority or from a parent / carer.

 *All costings must be agreed by funders, and the OT before OT intervention can commence.